TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingContent/WritingContentTips.rst

 * `use TYPO3 blog <https://usetypo3.com/9lts-api-classes.html>`__

-Tip 10: Read Your Own Content
+Tip 10: Read your own content
 =============================

-We do not wish to annoy you with repetition, but we must reiterate tip 4.
-Additionally, when you write new content, finish it, **wait a few days**, and then read it again!
+When you write new content, finish it, **wait a few days**, and then read it again!

 .. _write-good-content-resources: